arabnejad/FabCovidSim/README.md

 ```
 Notice that this makes a "cross" of 5 (unique) points in the input space.
 A standard EasyVVUQ campaign always has a single `l_norm`, such as for instance `[2,2]`, which leads to a full "square" of 9 points: `[0.0, 0.5, 1.0] x [0.0, 0.5, 1.0]`.
 Sparse grids on the other hand, build the grid from the bottom up, using a linear combination of `l_norm` multi indices, which can lead to more sparse sampling plans.

 The array `analysis.l_norm` contains the currently accepted multi indices, and therefore the current configuration of points.
 What `analysis.look_ahead(analysis.l_norm)` does is take these multi indices, and compute new "candidate" `l_norm` entries, which are stored in `sampler.admissible_idx`.
 These new candidate multi indices will (probably) contain unsampled points, which are sampled using `fab.run_uq_ensemble` as before.
+The `skip` parameter is used to prevent recomputing already computed samples.
+We set it equal to the number of samples which are already computed through `skip=sampler.count`.

+*Adapt_dimension*

+The function `analysis.adapt_dimension` takes the name of the quantity of interest (QoI), and the sample database as input.
+For every multi index in `sampler.admissible_idx`, it computes the so-called "hierarchical surplus", which is the difference between the new sample of our QoI (`output_columns[0]`), and the polynomial approximation of that sample at the previous iteration.
+The surplus is therefore used as a local error estimator, and the multi index in `sampler.admissible_idx` with the highest surplus will get added to `analysis.l_norm`, and then `dummy_look_ahead.py` can get executed again.
+This goes round and round until we have spent our computational budget (3000 CovidSim samples in this case).